-During the Han dynasty (206 BC -220 AD) Chinese civilisation was one of the most brilliant in the world.
+During the Han dynasty (206 BC -220 AD) Chinese civilization was one of the most brilliant in the world.
 Han inventions include the watermill and the chain pump (this pump was worked by feet and helped to irrigate the rice fields).
 Another Han invention was the wheelbarrow.
 The ships rudder was invented in China in the first century AD.

 According to tradition about 100 AD a man named Cai Lun invented paper (previously people had written on silk or bamboo).
 Then in 132 AD a man called Cheng Hang invented the seisometer (a device for measuring the strength of earthquakes and locating their centre).

 The umbrella was invented in China in the 4th century AD.
 Covered in oiled paper it sheltered the user from both sun and rain.